Ethics group lawsuit says Trump is violating Constitution

 An ethics group sued President Trump on Monday, charging that he is violating the Constitution by accepting payments from foreign governments through his business empire.

-The lawsuit by the Citizens for Responsibility and Ethics in Washington cites the Foreign Emoluments Clause, which prohibits federal office holders from accepting any "present, emolument, office or title" from a foreign state.
+The lawsuit by the Citizens for Responsibility and Ethics in Washington (CREW) cites the Foreign Emoluments Clause, which prohibits federal office holders from accepting any "present, emolument, office or title" from a foreign state.
+An emolument is any kind of payment made to a federal official, according to the suit.

-CREW characterizes itself as a "nonprofit legal watchdog group dedicated to holding public officials accountable for their actions."

 The suit argues that the clause prohibits Trump's business empire from accepting anything of value from a foreign government, including payments at his Washington hotel, without congressional consent.